pwighton/bids-tools/readme.md

 # BIDS-TOOLS

-A container of tools for creating BIDS datasets.
+A collection of tools for creating BIDS datasets in one container.
 WIP

 ## Env

-- Debian Buster
+- Debian Buster, with neurodebian remote enabled
 - Python 3.6
 - Matlab MCR R2018b